demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_Remote_PsExec_with_LOLBIN_command_execution_alert_README.md

-V The "Remote PsExec-like LOLBIN Command Execution" playbook is designed to address and respond to alerts indicating suspicious activities related to remote PsExec-like LOLBIN command execution from an unsigned non-standard source.
+The "Remote PsExec-like LOLBIN Command Execution" playbook is designed to address and respond to alerts indicating suspicious activities related to remote PsExec-like LOLBIN command execution from an unsigned non-standard source.
 The playbook aims to efficiently:

 - Get the alert data and check if the execution is blocked.
 If not will terminate the process (manually by default).